Understanding Food Packaging Symbols

 The key directive from the FSA is that all labels must be clear and not misleading, and this is backed up by law.
 Misrepresentation as defined by the National Food Crime Unit is, "labelling a product to wrongly portray its quality, safety, origin or freshness".

 Packaging symbols are also useful for product promotion.
 Icons can make an eye-catching selling point.
-Displaying a Fair Trade or Organic symbol on the front of the wrapper is a great way to promote a positive brand message.
-Using the right symbol on the right product in the right market can give your product the edge over the competition.
+Displaying a Fairtrade or Organic symbol on the front of the wrapper is a great way to promote a positive brand message.
+Using the right symbol on the right product in the right market can give your product an edge over the competition.

 The food labels on these bananas include useful information such as their country of origin, batch code, and that they're organic